cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 at once whilst only constructing one proof object.
 This is enabled using an established batching technique.

-The pseudorandomness (and verifiability) of the OPRF (and VOPRF) variants is based on the assumption that the One-More Gap Computational Diffie Hellman (CDH) is computationally difficult to solve in the corresponding prime-order group.
+The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) variants is based on the assumption that the One-More Gap Computational Diffie Hellman (CDH) is computationally difficult to solve in the corresponding prime-order group.
 The original paper {{JKK14}}
 gives a security proof that the construction satisfies the security guarantees of a VOPRF protocol {{properties}} under the One-More Gap CDH assumption in the universal